cenit-io/cenit2odoo/readme.md

-#Cenit.IO to odoo addons.
+#Cenit IO to odoo addons.

-This is a tool for automating the creation of odoo-integration addons based on a Cenit.IO shared_collections.
+This is a tool for automating the creation of odoo-integration addons based on a Cenit IO shared_collections.

 ##Instalation: